AmarPan/meet-your-cohort/README.md

 ## Description

-Review My Project Hub is a place where software engineering students can post their recent projects and receive feedback on them from their peers.
+Review My Project Hub is a place where software engineering students can post their recent projects and receive feedback on them from their peers and teachers.

 ## Screenshots
 | Screenshot | Description |